Awsome-O-clocks/CS-3300/DocumentFiles/Documentation.md

 ```

 # User Error Solutions
+Issues with GE01:

-A team member never recived the invation to the organization, after being added as a colaborator.
+A team member never received the invation to the organization, after being added as a colaborator.
 They eventualy descovered that the invatation was under the organizations tab in their github.

 Issues with GE02: